psevestre/openid-fapi/Financial_API_WD_002.md

     2. `private_key_jwt` as specified in section 9 of [OIDC];
 1. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;
 1. shall not support public clients.

+In addition, if the `response_type` value `code id_token` is used, the authorization server

+1. shall support signed ID Tokens;
+1. should support signed and encrypted ID Token;
+1. shall return ID Token as a detached signature to the authorization response;
+1. shall include state hash, `s_hash`, in the ID Token to protect the `state` value if the client supplied a value for `state`. `s_hash` may be omitted from the ID Token returned from the Token Endpoint when `s_hash` is present in the ID Token returned from the Authorization Endpoint;

+In addition, if the `response_type` value `code` in conjunction with any of the following `response_mode` values: `query.jwt`, `fragment.jwt`, `form_post.jwt`, or `jwt` is used, the authorization server
+1. shall create JWT-secured authorization responses as specified in [JARM], section 4.3;
+1. shall advertise support for the [JARM] response modes using the `response_modes_supported` metadata parameter.

 **NOTE:** MTLS is currently the only holder of key mechanism that has been widely deployed.
 Future versions of this specification are likely to allow other holder of key mechanisms.